Modified risk tobacco product: Applications accepted for review

 An MRTP application submitted by smokeless tobacco maker Swedish Match in 2014 was the first ever accepted for review by the US FDA.

 Swedish Match wanted approval to remove warnings about mouth cancer, gum disease, and tooth loss from packaging of eight of its General Snus products.
 The company also asked the US FDA to strike a statement reading "this product is not a safe alternative to cigarettes" as required by the Family Smoking Prevention and Tobacco Control Act.
 The company asked the US FDA to replace the statement with language acknowledging the harmful nature of all tobacco products and the reduced risk profile of Swedish snus by comparison.
 In December 2016, the FDA initially rejected Swedish Match's application on the grounds that its snus were not actually safer than other smokeless tobacco products or cigarettes.
 In October 2019, FDA finally approved the MRTP request for the product.

-The US FDA has also accepted applications from the R. J. Reynolds Tobacco Company for removing warnings from its Camel Snus product and from Philip Morris International for permission to market its heat-not-burn tobacco product iQOS as safer than a traditional cigarette. iQOS was ultimately approved for sale in the United States using pre-market tobacco application method on April 30, 2019, which subjected it to marketing restrictions.
+The US FDA has also accepted applications from the R. J. Reynolds Tobacco Company for removing warnings from its Camel Snus product and from Philip Morris International for permission to market its heat-not-burn tobacco product iQOS as safer than a traditional cigarette. was ultimately approved for sale in the United States using pre-market tobacco application method on April 30, 2019, which subjected it to marketing restrictions.

+On 7 July 2020, the FDA issued exposure-modification MRTP orders for the Tobacco Heating System, authorizing a reduced exposure marketing and not a reduced-risk claims marketing.
+The FDA filed MRTP renewal applications for certain IQOS products for scientific review in May 2024 and made redacted application materials available for public comment.
+In 2025, the FDA scheduled a Tobacco Products Scientific Advisory Committee (TPSAC) meeting to discuss renewal of modified risk granted orders for IQOS heated tobacco products.

 The FDA, on December 23, 2021, approved an MRTP application from 22nd Century Group for their VLN King and VLN Menthol King very low nicotine cigarettes (VLNC).
 These cigarettes have up to 96% less nicotine than conventional cigarettes and help reduce exposure to, and consumption of, nicotine for smokers who use them.
 These are the first combusted cigarettes to be authorized as MRTPs and the second tobacco products overall to receive "exposure modification" orders, which allows them to be marketed as having a reduced level of, or presenting a reduced exposure to, a substance.

+On 17 June 2025, the FDA opened a public-comment docket for MRTP applications submitted by Swedish Match U.S.A., Inc. for ZYN oral nicotine pouch products containing nicotine derived from tobacco.
+The TPSAC meeting to discuss the MRTP application was scheduled for 22 January 2026.

+In March 2023, the FDA authorized U.S. Smokeless Tobacco Company’s Copenhagen Classic Snuff, to be marketed as an MRTP with a lung-cancer risk-reduction claim for adults who switch completely from cigarettes.